Polsby on Gun Buy-Back Programs

 In an April article in The Economist, Law School Dean Daniel Polsby points out that criminals may be less willing than law-abiding citizens to turn in guns for the amounts offered at buy-back events.

-"There are good reasons to believe mischief-makers value guns more than people who want to buy them for self-defence," Polsby says, "So it's utterly silly."
+"There are good reasons to believe mischief-makers value guns more than people who want to buy them for self-defense," Polsby says, "So it's utterly silly."

 Others add that gun buy-backs fail to cut gun violence because they remove only a relatively small number of weapons, many of them old and unused, from the communities promoting the events.